ordina-jworks/ordina-jworks.github.io/_posts/2016-04-25-component-based-application-architecture-with-angularjs-and-typescript.md

 It also helps in migrating to Angular 2, though I cannot promise it will be an easy task.
 Another bonus point is you are getting into the mindset of modern front-end development: **web components**.

-My preferred toolchain when developing AngularJS applications consists of Typescript, NPM and Webpack.
+My preferred toolchain when developing AngularJS applications consists of TypeScript, NPM and Webpack.
 The sample code in this article and the sample application are created together with these tools.

 You can find the sample application on Github: